movementlabsxyz/movement-hack/book/src/week_1/Developer_setup.md

 - [`aptos`](https://aptos.dev/tools/aptos-cli/install-cli/): the CLI for Aptos development.
 - [`movement`](https://docs.movementlabs.xyz/developers/developer-tools/movement-cli): our very own CLI which is currently compatible with the Aptos CLI.

 In this booklet we will be working with `movement`.
+More specifically, we will be working with the `aptos` framework.
 If you ever need help working with `movement` you can run `movement --help` or `movement <command> --help` for more information.

 ### Package managers
 You can manage Move dependencies by adding them directly to your `Move.toml` file.